 Confusion cannot be avoided by merely dropping, adding or changing some of the letters of a registered mark.
 Confusing similarity exists when there is such a close or ingenuous imitation as to be calculated to deceive ordinary persons, or such resemblance to the original as to deceive ordinary purchaser as to cause him to purchase the one supposing it to be the other.
-Colorable imitation does not mean such similitude as amounts to identify, nor does it require that all details be literally copied.
+Colorable imitation does not mean such similitude as amounts to identity, nor does it require that all details be literally copied.
 Colorable imitation refers to such similarity in form, context, words, sound, meaning, special arrangement or general appearance of the trademark or tradename with that of the other mark or tradename in their overall presentation or in their essential, substantive and distinctive parts as would likely to mislead or confuse persons in the ordinary course of purchasing the genuine article.

-Succinctly, because the Respondent-Applicant will use or uses the mark on "pharmaceutical preparations and substances", this could include goods or products that are covered by the Opposer's registered trademark.
-The changes in the spelling therefore did not diminish the likelihood of the occurrence of mistake, confusion or even deception.
+Succinctly, because the Opposer's and Respondent-Applicant's marks both deal with pharmaceutical products, the changes in the spelling therefore did not diminish the likelihood of the occurrence of mistake, confusion or even deception.